TheTicketKing.com is a ticket resale marketplace, not a box office or venue. Ticket price may be above or below face value.

 The Texans finished the season 2-14 which was the worst record in the league last season.
 Matt Schaub was never thought to be the best quarterback in the league, but everyone thought he was good enough.
 His problems showed themselves last season and his performance got worse and worse as the season went on.
 Schaub was benched mid-season and is not even on the team anymore.
 Schaub now finds himself in Oakland, and the Texans find themselves moving in a new direction with a new head coach in Bill O’Brien.
 Ryan Fitzpatrick was signed to be the starting quarterback, but nobody thinks he is anything more than a placeholder until the Texans can find their long-term answer.

 The Texans held the number one overall selection in the draft in May.
 Under the circumstances, the obvious choice would be a quarterback.
 However, there were no quarterbacks in this draft that were considered to be that good.
 A year ago Teddy Bridgewater was considered to be the unanimous number-one choice overall, but, as scouts got more film on him, they noticed a few flaws.
 It also didn’t help that Bridgewater had perhaps the worst pro day ever.
 Bridgewater fell to the Vikings with the last selection in the first round.
-Blake Bortles didn’t impress the Texans enough to draft him, and only the Skip Bayless’s of the world thought Johnny Manziel was worthy of being selected number one overall.
+Blake Bortles didn’t impress the Texans enough to draft him, and only the Skip Bayless’ of the world thought Johnny Manziel was worthy of being selected number one overall.
 So Texas selected Jadeveon Clowney, the defensive end from South Carolina who was thought of as the best player in this draft.
 The Texans are hoping Clowney can form an elite pass-rushing duo with megastar J.J.
 Watt, who just signed a 100 million dollar extension and a player that many believe is the best defensive player in the NFL.
 With their second-round draft choice, the Texans selected offensive guard Xavier Su’a-Filo from UCLA.
 With their third-round selection, the Texans selected tight end C.J.
 Fiedorowicz from Iowa.
 In the fourth round, the Texans selected Louis Nix, the defensive tackle from Notre Dame.
 Nix is a big man who will plug the middle of the defense in Houston.
 With their second selection in the fourth round, the Texans selected Tom Savage, the quarterback from Pittsburgh.
 Savage has a pro skill set and many believe he could be the long-term answer in Houston.

 The Houston Texans are coming off of a season in which they went 9-7, winning the AFC South and making it to the divisional round against the New England Patriots before losing to the eventual Super Bowl champions.
 The Texans did this with some of the least productive quarterback play in NFL history.
 Brock Osweiler was so bad they traded him to the Cleveland Browns.
 For the Texans to get the deal done they had to include their second-round draft choice.

 The Texans sent signals to Tony Romo all off-season before Romo decided to retire.
-So in round one of the NFL draft, the Texans traded up, and selected quarterback Deshaun Watson from Clemson.
+So in round one of the NFL draft, the Texans traded up and selected quarterback Deshaun Watson from Clemson.
 Watson may not light the world on fire, but he could be a decent pro.

 In round two, they selected inside linebacker Zach Cunningham from Vanderbilt.
 In round three they grabbed Texas running back D'Onta Foreman.
 In round four they added to their offensive line depth with Julien Davenport from Bucknell.
 With their second selection in round four, they went back to the defense with defensive tackle Carlos Watkins from Clemson.
 They finished their draft with cornerback Treston Decoud from Oregon State and center Kyle Fuller from Baylor.
 It is all about Watson though, and they will only go as far as Watson will take them.
 That is a lot to expect from a rookie quarterback.